pmxbot/pmxbot/README.rst

 Configuration
 =============

 Configuration is based on very easy YAML files.
 Check out config.yaml in the source tree for an example.

 Usage
 =====

 Once you've setup a config file, you just need to call ``pmxbot config.yaml`` and it will join and connect.
-We recommend running pmxbot under daemontools, upstart, supervisord, or your favorite supervisor to make it automatically restart if it crashes (or terminates due to a planned restart).
+We recommend running pmxbot under your favorite process supervisor to make it automatically restart if it crashes (or terminates due to a planned restart).

 Custom Features
 ===============